eeshawn11/DSI-Capstone/README.md

 The BLEU score is a commonly used measure for the performance of an image caption generator.
 Originally developed to measure the performance of language translation models, it compares the similarity between a hypothesis statement and reference statements based on n-grams.
 It returns a score between 0 to 1, where 1 indicates high similarity between the two.

-For our purpose, the BLEU score can be used to compare how similar our predicted captions are with the original captions in the test dataset.
+For my purpose, the BLEU score can be used to compare how similar the predicted captions are with the original captions in the test dataset.

 |Metric|Score|
 |---|---|